cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

   SELECT b.title, b.author, a.birth
   FROM
-    books b
+    simple_books b
-    JOIN authors a ON b.author = a.name
+    JOIN simple_authors a ON b.author = a.name
   ;

 Leaving out a keyword may seem strange, but you are likely to read code at some point using this form of aliasing, so be aware.
 There is no consensus on which style is better; for this textbook, we will consistently use **AS** for additional clarity.
-Note for Oracle users: the **AS** keyword is optional for columns, but is not supported for table aliases - you must omit the **AS** in Oracle queries when aliasing a table.
+(Note for Oracle users: the **AS** keyword is optional for columns, but is not supported for table aliases - you must omit the **AS** in Oracle queries when aliasing a table.)

+.. index:: double quotes

 Names with spaces or mixed-case
 -------------------------------